-Y. & Z.
+Y. & Z. v.
+Germany

-5 Sep.
-2012 art.
+Qualification I, art.
 2(c)+9(1)(a)

-- interpr. of Dir.
-2004/83 - Qualification I - ref. from 'Bundesverwaltungsgericht' (Germany) - 1.
-Articles 9(1)(a) QD means that not all interference with the right to freedom of religion which infringes Article 10 (1) EU Charter is capable of constituting an 'act of persecution' within the meaning of that provision of the QD; - there may be an act of persecution as a result of interference with the external manifestation of that freedom, and - for the purpose of determining whether interference with the right to freedom of religion which infringes Article 10 (1) EU Charter may constitute an 'act of persecution', the competent authorities must ascertain, in the light of the personal circumstances of the person concerned, whether that person, as a result of exercising that freedom in his country of origin, runs a genuine risk of, inter alia, being prosecuted or subject to inhuman or degrading treatment or punishment by one of the actors referred to in Article 6 QD. - 2.
+- \ joined case with C-99/11 - \ ref. from Bundesverwaltungsgericht, Germany, 2 Mar.
+2011 - \ 1.
+Articles 9(1)(a) QD means that not all interference with the right to freedom of religion which infringes Article 10 (1) EU Charter is capable of constituting an 'act of persecution' within the meaning of that provision of the QD; - there may be an act of persecution as a result of interference with the external manifestation of that freedom, and for the purpose of determining whether interference with the right to freedom of religion which infringes Article 10 (1) EU Charter may constitute an 'act of persecution', the competent authorities must ascertain, in the light of the personal circumstances of the person concerned, whether that person, as a result of exercising that freedom in his country of origin, runs a genuine risk of, inter alia, being prosecuted or subject to inhuman or degrading treatment or punishment by one of the actors referred to in Article 6 QD. - 2.
 Article 2(c) QD must be interpreted as meaning that the applicant's fear of being persecuted is well founded if, in the light of the applicant's personal circumstances, the competent authorities consider that it may reasonably be thought that, upon his return to his country of origin, he will engage in religious practices which will expose him to a real risk of persecution.
 In assessing an application for refugee status on an individual basis, those authorities cannot reasonably expect the applicant to abstain from those religious practices.